 The Oculomotor Nerve (CN III)

-The oculomotor nerve is the third cranial nerve (CNIII).
-It offers motor and parasympathetic innervation to many of the ocular structures.
+The oculomotor nerve is the third cranial nerve (CN III).
+It provides motor and parasympathetic innervation to some of the structures within the bony orbit.

 The nerve leaves the cranial cavity via the superior orbital fissure.
-At this point, it divides into superior and inferior branches.
-Once within the orbital cavity, both branches innervate accessory structures of the eye:
+At this point, it divides into superior and inferior branches:

-- Inferior branch: Motor innervation to the inferior rectus, medial rectus and inferior oblique.
-Parasympathetic fibres to the ciliary ganglion, which ultimately innervates the sphincter pupillae and ciliary muscles.
+- Also supplies pre-ganglionic parasympathetic fibres to the ciliary ganglion, which ultimately innervates the sphincter pupillae and ciliary muscles.

-The oculomotor nerve innervates the majority of the extra-ocular muscles.
+The oculomotor nerve innervates many of the extraocular muscles.
 These muscles move the eyeball and upper eyelid.

-There are sympathetic fibres that run with the superior branch of the oculomotor nerve.
+Additionally, there are sympathetic fibres that travel with the superior branch of the oculomotor nerve.
 They innervate the superior tarsal muscle, which acts to keep the eyelid elevated after the levator palpabrae superioris has raised it.